 The values in the OWS daily, monthly, and annual tables are averages from the raw climatic data mentioned in the introduction.
 These values form the basis for the values in the VWS tables.
-The VWS_DATA_DAILY table uses values from the OWS_DATA_DAILY table, the VWS__MONTH tables get information from the OWS__MONTH tables, and the VWS ANNUAL tables get information from the OWS ANNUAL tables.
+Figure 6 illustrates the computational structure implemented in January 2004 data release.
+The CLM_VWS__DAILY tables are based on values from the corresponding CLM_OWS__DAILY tables, where represents a type of weather data.
+The